timburr1/timburr1.github.io/cv.md

 May 2020 - Present
 **Computer Science Teacher | West Ada School District | Meridian, ID**
 * I teach Computer Science with a focus on web development, databases, and cybersecurity
+* Relocated the Computer Science magnet program to Renaissance High School, in order to expand access for more students
+* Managed online and in-person learning during the coronavirus pandemic

 Aug 2019 - May 2020
 **Senior Software Engineer | Healthwise | Boise, ID**